Single-income parent mortgages for home movers

 Juggling your career with raising a family is hard enough, without the added hassle of having to scour the market for a mortgage provider who is willing to consider your unique circumstances.

 And that’s the thing.
-There are some more specialist lenders out there who offer competitive deals to single income families – it’s just a case of knowing where to look and understanding how to craft a winning application.
+There are specialist lenders out there who offer competitive deals to single-income families – it’s just a case of knowing where to look and understanding how to craft a winning application.
 They'll examine your existing mortgage and personal circumstances to provide a loan with mortgage payments you can manage.

 If you’re thinking of moving home, but you’re worried that your relatively low income will restrict your chances of getting a mortgage, read on for more information on what you can expect from the process, and why it’s important to enlist the help of one of our brokers from the very start, you can also fill out the mortgage calculator below to get an idea of how much you could borrow!

 Things to consider when moving between properties

 A home mover is someone who already has a mortgaged or owned home and is moving into a new property.
 As a home mover, you can choose to ‘port’ your mortgage with your existing lender or apply for a mortgage with a different provider.
-Your mortgage broker will be able to advise you on the best option, based on your repayment history and the terms of your current agreement.
+Your mortgage broker will be able to advise you on the best options for home mover mortgages, based on your repayment history and the terms of your current agreement.